Western Illinois University - Quad Cities - Academics

 Honors in Engineering Technology

-Engineering Technology will be installing a new honorary on campus this year.
+Engineering Technology installed a new chapter, Delta Kappa, of the honorary Epsilon Pi Tau in 2010.
 Students who are in high academic standing at WIU will be invited to join Epsilon Pi Tau, the honorary for the Professions in Technology.
-Installation is planned for April of 2010.
+Delta Kappa chapter initiations are held during fall semester.

 To be eligible for the Centennial Honors College, entering freshmen must have an ACT composite score of at least 28 OR have a 26 or 27 composite ACT and be in the top 15% of their graduating class OR have an ACT composite score of at least 24 and be in the top 10% of their high school graduating class.
 Comparable SAT score is acceptable.
 Transfer and current WIU students who wish to join the Honors College (including the Quad Cities Honors Program) must have a 3.4 grade point average on a 4.0 scale based on 12 or more semester hours.
 Honors credit is given for honors coursework completed at other accredited institutions.
 To find out more, visit wiu.edu/Honors.